PeithonKing/fantastic-pancakes/game-of-life/pygame/README.md

 Here is an implementation for the **Conways Game of Life** in Python using [PyGame](https://www.pygame.org/news) library.

-## Rules

-(These rules have been taken from [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Rules).
-Visit the link for more information)

-The Game of Life, created by British mathematician John Horton Conway in 1970, is a cellular automaton.
-It's a zero-player game where initial state determines evolution.
-It's interactive by creating an initial configuration and observing its evolution.
-Turing complete, simulating universal constructors and Turing machines.

-Game of Life universe: infinite 2D grid, cells alive or dead.
-Each cell interacts with 8 neighbors, horizontal, vertical, diagonal.
-Steps involve transitions at each time step.
-The rules are as follows:

-1. Live cell with <2 or >3 neighbors dies.
-2. Live cell with 2 or 3 neighbors survives.
-3. Dead cell with 3 neighbors revives.

 ## How to run

 1. Clone the repository: `git clone www.github.com/PeithonKing/game_of_life.git`